SarahRogue/travelling-intersections/README.md

 It is important to think about what makes a resource open and inclusive.
 To help us conceptualize and actualize this, we are underline the importance of intersectionality.
 For a short introduction to intersectionality see the following [video](https://www.youtube.com/watch?v=lEeP_3vmdBY) by Kat Blaque.

-## Code of Conduct
-Please note that this project is released with a [Contributor Code of Conduct](https://www.contributor-covenant.org/version/1/0/0/code-of-conduct.html).
-By participating in this project you agree to abide by its terms.